We all have difficult days and need to be reminded that what we consider problems are not problems.

 God is amazing at giving reality checks.

 I was recently stressed about something meaningless and stupid.
 Sure, to me it was a problem, but it really wasn’t a PROBLEM.
+Sometimes you need to take a step back and focus, do some meditation, have some CBD oil (don’t worry, CBD isn’t psychoactive if you were worried about that), or even just go to bed early to get things into perspective.

 That same day, I met a man who was suffering late stage colon cancer.
 Having been through chemotherapy and radiation several years before, he thoughtfully decided to let the disease make its natural progression after it returned from being in remission.
 The man told me he had no purpose to live because, twenty years ago, his daughter was murdered by her husband in a domestic violence dispute, and he felt he had no reason to fight for his life.